getify/You-Dont-Know-JS/scope-closures/apA.md

 There's no question that as of the time of this writing, ESM (ES Modules) are becoming popular and widespread rapidly.
 But with millions and millions of modules written over the last 20 years, all using some pre-ESM variation of classic modules, they're still very important to be able to read and understand when you come across them.

-[^fowlerIOC]: *Inversion of Control*, Martin Fowler, https://martinfowler.com/bliki/InversionOfControl.html, 26 June 2005.
+[^fowlerIOC]: *Inversion of Control*, Martin Fowler, <a href="https://martinfowler.com/bliki/InversionOfControl.html">https://martinfowler.com/bliki/InversionOf Control.html</a>, 26 June 2005.